abinit/abinit/doc/mkdocs-tutorials/tddft.md

-Still, the agreement between these TDDFT values and the experimental values is much better than anything that can be done on the sole basis of Kohn-Sham energy differences, that are (for spin-singlet and -triplet) :
+Still, the agreement between these TDDFT values and the experimental values is much better than anything that can be done on the sole basis of Kohn-Sham energy differences, that are (for spin-singlet and -triplet):

     8.46 eV   m=+1,-1   even parity (Pi_g state)
     9.36 eV   m=0       odd parity  (Sigma_u state)
     9.91 eV   m=0(twice),+2,-2 odd parity  (Sigma_u and Delta_u states)
     10.81 eV  m=+1,-1   odd parity  (Pi_u state)

 ## 3 Convergence studies

-There are several parameters subject to convergence studies in this context : the energy cut-off, the box size, and the number of unoccupied bands.
+There are several parameters subject to convergence studies in this context: the energy cut-off, the box size, and the number of unoccupied bands.

 We will start with the number of unoccupied states.
 The only input parameter to be changed in the input file is the value of nband2.
 The following results are obtained, for nband2 = 12, 30, 60, 100 and 150 (Energies given in eV):

     Singlet 1 :  9.47   9.44   9.39   9.36   9.35
     Singlet 2 :  9.86   9.74   9.68   9.66   9.66